cirosantilli/rl-game-2d-grid/rationale.md

 Features:

+-   headless mode: game visualization is completely optional: training can be done without any GUI as fast as the world simulation allows.

+    Note: at some point we might start adding games that use GPU render output, then things will get [more complicated](https://stackoverflow.com/questions/3191978/how-to-use-glut-opengl-to-render-to-a-file/14324292#14324292).

--   insanely configurable human controls, ranging from TAS, rogue to ARPG,
+-   insanely configurable human controls types, ranging from TAS, to rogue-like, to real time, simply via different command line options.

--   simply via different command line options, for you to manually play games to get a feeling for them, and build better AI later
--   clearly separated interfaces for world state consumed by actors (players), and action given back
+-   clearly separated interfaces for world state consumed by actors (players), and action given back.
+In the future, this will allow to:

+    - prevent actors from cheating by reading extra world state
+    - sandbox actors to limit their resources